AngelicosPhosphoros/small_type_id/ReadMe.md

+# THIS IS ALPHA RELEASE PLEASE DO NOT USE
 # Small Type Id

 This crate provides trait `HasTypeId` with associated constant `TYPE_ID` and derive macro to implement it for your types.